Raam Mori: Journalism and Academia

-He worked with TV9 (Gujarati) and then joined Colors Gujarati.
-He works with Vijaygiri Filmos.
-He wrote the weekly column, "Mukam Varta", in Divya Bhaskar, and "The Confession Box", in Mumbai Samachar.
-He wrote the column Love You Zindagi for Gujarati magazine Cocktail Zindagi and #We, in Phulchhab.
-He serves as visiting faculty at the National Institute of Mass Communication and Journalism (NIMCJ), Ahmedabad.
+Mori has worked with media outlets such as TV9 (Gujarati) and Colors Gujarati.
+He has authored several popular columns, including "Mukam Varta" in Divya Bhaskar, "The Confession Box" in Mumbai Samachar, "Love You Zindagi" for Cocktail Zindagi magazine, and "#We" in Phulchhab.

+He serves as a visiting faculty member at institutions like the National Institute of Mass Communication and Journalism (NIMCJ), St. Xavier's College in Ahmedabad, Gujarat University, and Navjivan Journalism College.
+He is also a Professor of Practice at Gujarat Vidyapith.